Kaabo Mantis Pro Review: Overview

 See our guide to staying visible when riding at night.

-The Pro features large 10-inch by 2.5-inch pneumatic inner tube tires with rounded profiles that give it excellent ride quality.
+The Pro features large 10.0-inch by 3-inch pneumatic inner tube tires with rounded profiles that give it excellent ride quality.
 They provide good ride quality and make the scooter feel agile and responsive.

 The tires are mounted on a split rim, which is an awesome bonus.
 The split rim makes changing tires and replacing inner tubes (in the case of a flat) easier than scooters with a solid rim.

-The Mantis Pro deck is sizeable and gives 20.3-inch by 8.3-inch (51 x 21 cm) of usable standing space.
+The Mantis Pro deck is sizeable and gives 19.8-inches by 19.8-inches of usable standing space.
 The deck is covered in a Mantis emblemized rubber mat that grips your shoes in wet or dry conditions.
 It also covers screw holes and seam in the top deck plate.

 Warranty / Post-Purchase Support